Acupuncture

-One of our veterinarians, Dr. Julie Cureton, is a qualified veterinary acupunturist and will be happy to help you with your pets needs.
+One of our veterinarians, Dr. Julie Cureton, is a qualified veterinary acupunturist.

 Acupuncture is a form of healing that has been practiced for thousands of years, originating in China.
 It involves the insertion of tiny sterile needles into specific points on the body to influence the energy flow in the body which in turn aids healing and maintains health.